bseverns/seedBox/src/README.md

   behavior, update the matching test so the intent stays obvious.
 - **Keep hardware flags gentle**: Wrap Teensy-only code in `#ifdef SEEDBOX_HW` so the `native` build stays a truthful simulator.
+- **Name your flags**: Reach for `QUIET_MODE` when a component wants to hush its logs (great for capturing `.wav` proofs in `out/`) and `ENABLE_GOLDEN` when the implementation feeds data into the regression harness.

 ## When you extend the story

 1. Sketch the idea in words first (README, doc comment, or a quick diagram).
 2. Build the behavior in code.
 3. Capture the lesson in a test or example so future readers see it in action.

+Need a compass?
+Check the [test engine cases](../test/test_engine) to watch a SeedBox idea move from header to implementation to golden snapshot.

 Think of `src/` as the main stage and everything else as the backstage crew.
 The show goes best when the set list is clear and the amps aren't humming.